-Sophia Stewart (pictured), a writer, former student of the USC Film School, and a working tax clerk, allegedly sent the Wachowski’s her
+Sophia Stewart (pictured) is a writer, former student of the USC Film School, and a working tax clerk.
+Stewart allegedly sent the Wachowski’s her

 6-page treatment and her 45-page manuscript – ‘The Third Eye‘ – in 1986 in response to an advertisement in a national magazine seeking works of science fiction.
-Some thirteen years later, the Wachowski’s, producer Joel Silver and Warner Brothers produced and distributed The Matrix movie and comic book series and subsequently the movie’s sequels, which Stewart contends were all based on her copyrighted works.
+Some thirteen years later, the Wachowski’s producer Joel Silver and Warner Brothers produced and distributed The Matrix movie and comic book series.
+Subsequently the movie produced two sequels, which Stewart contends were all based on her copyrighted works.

 Though this case and story is over a decade in the making, it has been kept out of mainstream media (with conspiracy theorists attributing this to a TimeWarner suppression of press) only present in the blogosphere and the case notes of the United States District Court of California.
 So when I found out about this case I was anything but calm.

 You see, Sophia Stewart purports to have lawsuit worthy claim over ideas present within the Terminator franchise!
 You read right.
 This lady claims to be the brains behind two of the defining science fiction franchises in cinema history that have grossed $25 BILLION in box office, licensing and merchandise and which warrants more exclamation marks!!!
 Seriously, if I find out that she claims to have written Alien, Blade Runner and Star Wars I think I may crap-a-crabcake!!!!

 The dispute has played out through the courts where Stewart was given the burden to raise triable issue of fact that The Matrix and Terminator films bore a striking similarity to her literary works with infringement being the protectable expression of an idea and not just an idea as concept.